-At this first appointment, the team will come up with a plan of how we might support you and your child to make healthy changes.
+At this first appointment, the team will ask you questions and measure your child (height, weight, blood pressure) in order to see whether or how your child’s weight is affecting his/her health.
+Together we will develop a plan of how we might support you and your child to make healthy changes.
 The assessment appointment will take between 60 and 90 minutes and it takes place on the ground floor of the outpatients department.
 When you arrive, please check in at the outpatient reception desk.

 It will be necessary for at least one parent/guardian to accompany your child to this appointment.
 Your child should wear comfortable clothing (e.g. tracksuit) and runners.

 - Have their growth measured (height, weight and waist circumference).
 This is done in a sensitive manner.

 - The Dietitian will check whether your child is getting the right nutrients for healthy growth.
 She will ask you about what types of food your child eats and how much they eat and drink each day.

 - The Physiotherapist will check your child’s activity levels, will measure how fit they are and will check whether your child has any barriers to moving and playing (e.g. pain or breathlessness).

 - The Psychologist will talk to you about things that might be making it difficult to make healthy changes (e.g. stress, difficulties with behaviour, or fussy eating habits).
 The Psychologist will also talk to you about how your child is getting on with other children and whether you have any concerns about their confidence and self-esteem.

 Useful links and resources